 *Minority is a funny thing in a fantasy.
 Here what I mean is that Celaena and the kingdom where the story is set are predominantly white from what readers see.
 The “minority” character I mention is from a foreign kingdom and is described as having brown skin.

-Possible Pairings: Children of Blood and Bone by Tomi Adeyemi, Roar by Cora Carmack, The Girl of Fire and Thorns by Rae Carson, Fire by Kristin Cashore, The Selection by Kiera Cass, Truthwitch by Susan Dennard, Grave Mercy by Robin LaFevers, Sabriel by Garth Nix, Snow Like Ashes by Sara Raasch, Daughter of Smoke and Bone by Laini Taylor, Bring Me Their Hearts by Sara Wolf
+Possible Pairings: Children of Blood and Bone by Tomi Adeyemi, Roar by Cora Carmack, The Girl of Fire and Thorns by Rae Carson, Fire by Kristin Cashore, The Selection by Kiera Cass, Truthwitch by Susan Dennard, All the Stars and Teeth by Adalyn Grace, Grave Mercy by Robin LaFevers, Sabriel by Garth Nix, Snow Like Ashes by Sara Raasch, Daughter of Smoke and Bone by Laini Taylor, Bring Me Their Hearts by Sara Wolf

 *This book was acquired for review from the publisher at BEA 2012*